Call for Proposals

 Annual Calls for Proposals are issued for our Spring Institute for Youth Services Conference and our Annual Conference.
 Calls for Proposals for webinars, workshops, and additional resources are issued as needed.
 Review details of open and upcoming calls for proposals below.

-Spring Institute for Youth Services 2026 Call for Proposals
+MLA 2026 Annual Conference Call for Proposals

-Submissions are welcome through Friday, December 5, 2025.
+Submissions are welcome through Friday, May 15, 2026

 Click here to view these guidelines as a PDF.